 My first love: Psychology

-My journey in psychology began at the Complutense University of Madrid, where I first aspired to become a clinical psychologist (oh, dear…).
-That interest naturally drew me toward psychopathology and the basic psychological processes underlying it, such as attention and memory.
-However, life had other plans: I ended up pursuing a PhD not in therapy or diagnosis but in how to measure basic psychological processes accurately within experimental designs.
+My journey in psychology began at the Complutense University of Madrid, where I first wanted to become a clinical psychologist (yes, really).
+That pulled me toward psychopathology and the basic cognitive processes behind it, like attention and memory.
+But life had other plans: I ended up doing a PhD not in therapy or diagnosis, but in how to measure basic psychological processes accurately within experimental designs.

-How did I end up here?
-Out of skepticism, and to be honest, a bit of ignorance.
-The more I engaged with research, the more I realized how little I understood about the statistical machinery behind our conclusions.
-Reading papers without understanding their methods began to feel like an act of faith, and I wasn’t comfortable with that.
-To overcome it, I took what seemed like a small detour that ultimately redirected my career: I immersed myself in methodology, statistics, and psychometrics to figure out how the models we use actually work, especially when they fail and produce statistical artifacts that researchers might mistakenly treat as substantive evidence.
-In short, I’m a bit of a skeptic.
+How did that happen?
+Out of skepticism, and honestly, a bit of ignorance.
+The more I got into research, the more I realized how little I understood about the statistical machinery behind our conclusions.
+Reading papers without understanding the methods started to feel like an act of faith, and I wasn’t comfortable with that.
+So I took what seemed like a small detour that ended up redirecting my whole career: I immersed myself in methodology, statistics, and psychometrics to figure out how the models we use actually work, especially when they fail and produce artifacts that researchers might mistake for real findings.
+I’m a bit of a skeptic, I suppose.

 My true love: Psychometrics